Information Elements

 1 Introduction

-This document contains information elements that are part of the most recent version of the Minimum Information about a Digital Specimen specification.
+This document contains all information elements that are part of the most recent version of the Minimum Information about a Digital Specimen (MIDS) specification.
+It also lists all recognized MIDS levels and schemas that bundle sets of information elements important for distinct specimen disciplines.

 1.1 Status of the content of this document

-DRAFT In Section 5, the Element Name, Element URI, Definition, Required are normative.
-The status of the SKOS mappings are to be decided.
-Labels and the values of all other properties (such as Usage, Recommendations and Examples) are non-normative.
+In the list of Information Elements, the Element Name, Element URI, Label, Level, Definition, isRequiredBy are normative.
+Labels and the values of all other properties (such as Mappings, Usage Note, Purpose and Examples) are non-normative (informative).
+Definitions of MIDS levels, disciplines and discipline schemas are normative.

 1.2 RFC 2119 key words